Rotterdam school of Management, Erasmus University compact logo

 Profile

-Alexandre Madelaine joined RSM as an Assistant Professor in Accounting and Control in 2023.
-He obtained a PhD in Accounting from HEC Paris and a MSc in Economics from Institut Polytechnique de Paris.
+Alexandre Madelaine joined RSM as an Assistant Professor in 2023 after obtaining a PhD in Accounting from HEC Paris.
 He visited the University of Texas at Austin during his PhD and is a former student of ENS Paris Saclay.
-His research relies on quantitative and qualitative methodologies and focuses on short selling and the implications of information disclosures by investors.
-He is a member of the SSH-Breed Sectorplan.
+His research relies on quantitative and qualitative methodologies and focuses on short selling and the implications of information disclosures by retail and institutional investors.
+He has published in several academic journals including Accounting, Organizations and Society, European Accounting Review, and Abacus.
+He received the 2025 Young Researcher Award in economics by the French Financial Markets Authority (AMF) and is a member of the SSH-Breed Sectorplan.

 Publications